kdshea/SEI-Project-1-Tetris/README.md

    * Clear grid, removing all occupied classes and in-play or out-of-play
    * Display game over div and final score

-* Rotation Movement
-   * During game play, keep track of current reference position by adding interval and L and R movements to it
-   * On rotation, remove class from current in-play cells and add to new cells using the rotation array values calculated from the current reference point
-   * Have a variable for how many rotations from start it has done to calculate which array version to use for the new cells.
-Number of rotations % 4 = 0 would bring back to the starting position

-* Edge Behavior
-   * Don't allow rotations or left or right movements if doing so would require a cell at index % 10 = 0 to go left or a cell at index % 10 = 9 to go right
-   * Don't add/remove any classes and don't change the current reference position

-* Landing
-   * Stop interval if the piece reaches the bottom of the grid (i.e. if the index of the next cell is between 190 and 199) OR if the index of would-be next cell already has classes “occupied” and “out-of-play”
-   * Clear interval, remove class in play from active piece and add class out of play

-* Clearing a Row
-   * If all cells between index % 10 = 0 and index % 10 = 9 of the same row have class “occupied”, clear the row
-   * Remove classes “occupied”, “in-play”, and “out-of-play” from all the cells of that row

-* Moving Rows Following a Clear
-   * After a row is cleared, add + width to all the occupied cells with an index lower than the lowest index of that row

-* Filling Highest Row (End Game)
-   * If a cell has class out-of-play AND index between 0 and 9, the game is over
-   * Stop interval
-   * Clear grid, removing all occupied classes and in-play or out-of-play
-   * Display game over div and final score

 * Start Button
    * Take input from name span
    * Removes Tetris div and name div